VictorLavalle/Java-Academy/Week3/Exam/Java Academy 2023 - Exam Week 3.md

 - **Cherry-pick:** The cherry-pick command allows users to apply specific commits from one branch to another.
 This is useful when a user wants to bring over specific changes from one branch to another, without merging the entire branch.
+Also, it is required for bug fixes because bugs are committed to the development branch.

+  Is usual to use  `git cherry-pick` instead of alternative options that apply changes in the specified commits, such as `git diff`, to avoid wasteful disputes.
+If a full branch combine is impossible due to incompatible versions of the multiple Git branches, this utility comes in handy.

+  In the other hand, *Cherry-picking* is usually discouraged in the developer community.
+The primary reason is that it creates duplicate commits, but you also lose the ability to track your commit history.